BYU Jerusalem Center

-Plans to build a center for students were announced by LDS Church president Spencer W. Kimball in 1979.
-By 1984, the church had obtained a 49-year lease on the land and had begun construction.
-The center's prominent position on the Jerusalem skyline quickly brought it notice by the Ultra-Orthodox Jews, or Haredim, of Israel.
-Protests and opposition to the building of the center springing from the Haredim made the issue of building the center a national and even international issue.
+Plans to build a center for students were announced by church president Spencer W. Kimball in 1979.
+By 1984, the LDS Church had obtained a 49-year lease on the land and had begun construction.
+The center's prominent position on the Jerusalem skyline quickly brought it notice by the ultra-Orthodox Jews of Israel.
+Protests and opposition to the building of the center springing from the Haredi Jews made the issue of building the center a national and even international issue.
 After several investigative committees of Israel's Knesset reviewed and debated the issue, Israeli officials decided to allow the center's construction to continue in 1986.
-The center opened to students in May 1988 and was dedicated by Howard W. Hunter on May 16, 1989.
+The center opened to students in May 1988 and was dedicated by Howard W. Hunter, of the Quorum of the Twelve Apostles, on May 16, 1989.
 It did not admit students from 2001 to 2006 due to security issues during the Second Intifada but continued to provide tours for visitors and weekly concerts.
+During construction, the church hired about 300 workers at one time, with 60% Arab workers, and 40% Jewish workers, and as of 2008 uses a similar level of cooperation.

 History

 Before the center

-The first LDS official to enter Jerusalem was apostle Orson Hyde, who came in 1841 and dedicated the land for the gathering of the people of Israel, the creation of a Jewish state, and the building of an LDS temple at some future time.
-After his visit, LDS presence in the city was virtually non-existent.
-By 1971, the city saw enough LDS visitors for the church to lease a building in East Jerusalem for church services.
-BYU's study abroad program to Jerusalem, which began in 1968, played a key role in the growth of LDS visitors to the area.
-The LDS presence in the area soon grew too large for the leased space to provide adequate space for worship, so the church began looking into building a center for students.
+The first Latter-day Saint official to enter the city of Jerusalem was apostle Orson Hyde, who came in 1841 and dedicated the land for the gathering of the people of Israel, the creation of a Jewish state, and the building of a temple at some future time.
+After his visit, the presence of the church in the city was virtually non-existent.
+By 1971, the city saw enough Latter-day Saint visitors for the church to lease a building in East Jerusalem for church services.
+BYU's study abroad program to Jerusalem, which began in 1968, played a key role in the growth of church members visitors to the area.
+The church's presence in the area soon grew too large for the leased space to provide adequate space for worship, so it began looking into building a center for students.
 In 1972, David B. Galbraith became the director of BYU's program in Jerusalem.
 He remained in this position until 1987 when the church's First Presidency asked him to organize the BYU Jerusalem Center.